StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-exactly-does-receiving-in-themselves-the-due-penalty-for-their-error-mean/_index.md

 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, **gives birth to death**.
 {{% /scripture %}}

 The Bible is very clear that sin leads to death.
 There are actually [three aspects of death](https://ichthys.com/3B-Hamartio.htm#1.%20The%20Three%20Aspects%20of%20Death).
 When Eve ate from the tree after being tempted by Satan, she did not immediately die *physically* (hence Satan's selection of this half-truth angle of attack), although now she inevitably would eventually.
 However, she did immediately die *spiritually*---she was instantly cut off from the perfect fellowship with God she had enjoyed up until this point.
-And this action of hers---absenting a Savior being judged in her place, as foreshadowed by the animal skins God gives in Genesis 3---would lead to *eternal* or ("second") death---separation from God in hell.
+And this action of hers—absenting a Savior being judged in her place, as foreshadowed by the animal skins God gives in Genesis 3---would lead to *eternal* or ("second") death—separation from God in hell.

 For believers, sin separates us from God until we confess and restore our relationship with Him; it *does* inherently cause spiritual death.
 And if we keep on sinning despite mounting divine discipline, one of the other two types of death will inevitably come into play too.
 Either God will take us out of the world due to our exceedingly poor witness for His Name (the so-called "sin unto death"), or we will harden ourselves to the truth enough that we actually stop believing (apostasy).